Nutrients and Benefits of Eggs for Dogs and Cats

 Choosing The Egg and Serving Amount

-I recommend adding raw eggs to your pets meals daily and hard-boiled eggs 3-4 times a week.
+I recommend adding raw eggs to your pets meals 5-6 times a week and hard-boiled eggs 3-4 times a week.
 If your pet has digestive upset, cut back the amount until they are used to the transition.
-A quail egg is a perfect size for small dogs and cats.
-Dogs with allergies will benefit from duck or quail eggs the most because chicken eggs can be either be a neutral or warming food, according to Food Energetics of Chinese Medicine.
+A quail egg is a great size for small dogs and cats.
+Dogs with allergies will benefit from duck or quail eggs the most because chicken eggs can either be a neutral or warming food according to Food Energetics of Chinese Medicine.
 A warming food means that it will increase inflammation in the body.
 Chicken eggs contain a higher amount of omega-6 fatty acids, depending on where you source them from, which can cause inflammation to increase.
 Some dogs with allergies are fine with chicken eggs and others are not.
 Find the egg that works best for your pet.

 Caged birds spend their whole lives inside and are fed corn, soy, grains, and antibiotics, which is an unnatural diet.